betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 ## Constraints when Implementing <beta>Beta</beta>

-What are the the constraints for each module when implementing Beta in Put(Plant)?
+What are the the constraints for each module when implementing Beta in PlantaBeta?

 ### <beta>Beta Constraints</beta>